Canvass Research

 i

-But when a price is significantly below the market average for a complex procedure, ask yourself how the clinic makes the economics work.
-High volume at low prices often means the "star surgeon" isn't doing every case.
+Low price is not always a red flag.
+But when a price is significantly below the market average for a complex procedure, ask how the clinic makes the economics work.
+High volume at low prices often means the "star surgeon" is not doing every case.

 The Bigger Picture